Gambling advertising has increased rapidly over the past decade.

 Another 2016 study reported that 75 per cent of 8- to 16-year-olds thought gambling was a normal or common part of sport.
 For more on this study, see ‘It's just everywhere!’
 Children and parents discuss the marketing of sports wagering in Australia.

-A 2018 Foundation-funded study investigated the effects of wagering marketing on vulnerable adults and found that many vulnerable bettors were heavily exposed to wagering marketing, which led them to place bigger and more frequent bets.
+A 2018 study funded by the Foundation investigated the effects of wagering marketing on vulnerable adults and found that many vulnerable bettors were heavily exposed to wagering marketing, which led them to place bigger and more frequent bets.

 A follow-up study looking at direct texts and emails sent by wagering operators found this direct messaging to be extremely frequent and likely to contribute to risky gambling.

-The Foundation’s Love the Game Sporting Club Program works with local and elite sporting clubs to counter the growing culture of gambling in sport.
+Our Love the Game Sporting Club Program works with local and elite sporting clubs to reduce young people's exposure to sports betting advertising and counter the social norm of gambling in sport.

 See some of our sporting hero partners talk about loving the game, not the odds: